Pembrolizumab plus Axitinib versus Sunitinib for Advanced Renal-Cell Carcinoma

 Endpoint

-Overall survival and progression-free survival in patients with intermediate or poor risk
+Overall survival and objective response rate in intermediate or poor-risk patients

 JAVELIN Renal 101